khaledghobashy/uraeus_smbd/README.md

 # Adding Actuators
 sym_model.add_actuator.rotational_actuator('act', 'jcs_a')
 ```
-And thats it.
-We have created a symbolic topology that represents our fourbar mechanism.
-The topology can be visualized by the method ```sym_model.topology.draw_constraints_topology()```
+And thats it; we have just created a symbolic topology that represents our fourbar mechanism.
+The topology graph of the system can be visualized by the method ```sym_model.topology.draw_constraints_topology()```
 Also we can check the number of constraint equations, generalized coordinates and the estimated degrees of freedom of the system.
 To finalize this step, we call the ```assemble()``` method to construct the governing equations symbolically.